peterstory/protege-docker/README.md

 command-line.
 If you're on Windows, you'll have to start the Docker container, then SSH with X11 forwarding.

-When prompted, enter the root password that you choose earlier.
+When prompted, enter the root password that you chose earlier.

 To load an ontology, first copy your ontology into the `docker_resources` folder, which is mapped into the container.
 Then, within Protégé, navigate to